Digital Audio Broadcasting: FM HD Radio versus DAB

 DAB broadcasts a single multiplex that is approximately 1.5 MHz wide (≈1,184 kilobits per second).
 That multiplex is then subdivided into multiple digital streams of between 9 and 12 programs.
 In contrast, FM HD Radio adds its digital carriers to the traditional 270 kilohertz-wide analog channels, with capability of up to 300 kbit/s per station (pure digital mode).
 The full bandwidth of the hybrid mode approaches 400 kHz.

 The first generation DAB uses the MPEG-1 Audio Layer II (MP2) audio codec, which has less efficient compression than newer codecs.
 The typical bitrate for DAB stereo programs is only 128 kbit/s or less and as a result most radio stations on DAB have a lower sound quality than FM, prompting complaints from listeners.
 As with DAB+ or T-DMB in Europe, FM HD Radio uses a codec based upon the MPEG-4 HE-AAC standard.

 HD Radio is a proprietary system from iBiquity Digital Corporation, a subsidiary of DTS, Inc. since 2015, which is itself owned by Xperi Corporation since 2016.
 DAB is an open standard deposited at ETSI.

 Use of frequency spectrum and transmitter sites

 DAB can give substantially higher spectral efficiency, measured in programmes per MHz and per transmitter site, than analogue systems.
 In many places, this has led to an increase in the number of stations available to listeners, especially outside of the major urban areas.
-This can be further improved with DAB+ which uses a much more efficient codec, allowing a lower bitrate per channel with little to no loss in quality.
+However, due to the inefficient MP2 codec this is often at a notable cost to the quality as well as signal robustness (a reduction in error correction is necessary to tackle bandwidth constraints).
+This is a lesser concern with DAB+ which uses a much more efficient codec (HE-AAC v1 or v2 being the de-facto standard), allowing a lower bitrate per channel with little to no loss in quality while also making stronger error correction more viable.
 If some stations transmit in mono, their bitrate can be reduced compared to stereo broadcasts, further improving the efficiency.